FaziGIT/FaziGIT/README.md

 - 👋 Hi, I’m @FaziGIT
-- 👀 I’m interested about Code
-- 🌱 I’m currently learning C# / PHP / SQL / FrameWork Symfony
+- 🌱 I’m currently learning Symfony / React
-- 📫 How to reach me ?In dm !
+- 📫 How to reach me ?
+In dm !